In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 Temporary Closure due to COVID-19 - This CIW Online notification should be used to inform CIW if your service is closing temporarily as a result of COVID-19.
 Once you are ready to re-open your service, you must inform us via CIW Online.

 For more information visit the coronavirus information area of our website.
-If you have any questions regarding coronavirus (COVID-19) not currently included in the above FAQ's please use get in touch with us.
+Additional questions received by us between March – June 2020 can be found from the downloads section below.
+If you have any questions regarding coronavirus (COVID-19) not currently included on this page please get in touch with us.